erickzanardo/rambi/README.md

 };
 ```

+Acessing now http://localhost:8080/services/hello.js will print Hello World on your browser!

-There is only one rule to follow, every service must have an service object with functions to represent the HTTP methods
+There is only one rule to follow, every service must have a ``` service ``` object with functions to represent the HTTP methods
 that this service will serve.